Updated May 26, 2023

 Principle 3: Deliver Working Software in a Shorter Time Span

-The previous developments were mainly documentation and had a benefit of the doubt of completing the 100 percent requirement.
+The previous developments were mainly documentation and had the benefit of the doubt of completing the 100 percent requirement.
 But the end result portrayed nothing at all.
 So this step was needed where actual changes are done and no documentation for better output.

-Principle 5: Build Projects around Motivated Individuals
+Principle 5: Build Projects Around Motivated Individuals

-Principle 6: Face-to-face Interaction for Efficient and Effective Communication
+Principle 6: Face-to-Face Interaction for Efficient and Effective Communication

 Communication is the key to great team performance.
-Emails, messaging, etc are good forms of communication.
+Emails, messaging, etc., are good forms of communication.
 However, there is no other substitute for face-to-face communication.